agregson/fitzlab/protocol_bacterial_mv.md

     2.  *Supernatant* after this step contains the membrane vesicles.
     3. Discard the pellet.

-10. Filter supernatant sequentially through 0.45 and then 0.22 micron cellulose acetate filters
+10. Filter supernatant sequentially through 0.45 and then 0.22 micron cellulose acetate filters to remove any bacteria.

 11. Using a serological pipet, transfer filtered supernatant to ultracentrifuge tubes.
 Balance tubes with cold 50 mM HEPES using a scale.
     1. Fill tubes leaving only a few millimeters of empty space.